bds311/bds311.github.io/syllabus.md

 ### Grading

-- 80% Problem Sets.
+- 60% Problem Sets.
 Each assignment will be normalized to count equally.
-- 15% Two In-class quizzes (Week 6 and Week 9)
+- 25% Two In-class quizzes (Week 6 and Week 9)
-- 5% Participation.
-Full credit given for attendance at lecture (tracked through etherpad sign-in)
+- 15% Participation.
+I expect that all students attend lectures and at least half of recitation sections.
+There will be an online signin via Etherpad for lecture and recitation section.
+You should only sign if you attend in person.
+If you forget to sign in, you can sign in afterwards but please sign at bottom and add note that you forgot.

+IF your attendance at lecture is >75% of classes *and* >50% of recitation sections, you will receive full 15% participation credit.
+Otherwise, your credit will correspond to the overall attendance rate at lecture and recitation.
 - Assignment of Grades
   - A >=94
   - A- 90-94